Updated: Jan 27

 People generally don’t do things for just one reason.
 In fact, we usually have a set of reasons for doing something: We want to buy the pants because they are cute, but that alone usually isn’t a good enough reason.
 So if we have two additional reasons—they are on sale and they make our butt look good—then we essentially “sell” the permission to ourselves to get them!

 The same concept comes into play when we are thinking about doing a big event.
-We might think it sounds enticing to try to finish Dirty Kanza, but if we don’t have at least a few other reasons, then we most likely won’t do it.
+We might think it sounds enticing to finish the grueling Garmin Unbound, but if we don’t have at least a few other reasons, then we most likely won’t do it.
 So, a set of reasons that resonates specifically with you results in better success in the long run.
-For example, your reasons for doing the Dirty Kanza might be because it sounds hard and you want a personal challenge, you also want to exercise almost every day, and you’ve never challenged yourself before.
+For example, your reasons for doing Unbound might be because it sounds hard and you want a personal challenge, you also want to exercise almost every day, and you’ve never challenged yourself before.

 There are literally dozens of reasons and different angles you can operate from when making decisions in life—the determining factor is the set of unique reasons that resonate with you.